 A painting by the greatest living marine artist, Steven Dews, which was given in exchange for a beautiful old sailing yacht is for sale at Bonhams Marine Sale at Knightsbridge, London on 2 October.

-The painting, A Gusty Nor' Wester - Valkyrie III Racing Britannia and Ailsa for the Muir Memorial Challenge Cup on the Clyde - July 3rd 1895 which is estimated at £50,000-70,000 was the result of an approach by Dews to the owners of a yacht moored in Sydney harbor.
+The painting, A Gusty Nor' Wester - Valkyrie III Racing Britannia and Ailsa for the Muir Memorial Challenge Cup on the Clyde - July 3rd 1895 which is estimated at £50,000-70,000 was the result of an approach by Dews to the owners of a yacht moored in Sydney harbour.
 He had a novel proposition to make: a painting on a subject of their choice in exchange for the yacht.
 The family agreed and chose Valkyrie III as the subject because their son had named his own vessel after that very yacht.

 The New York Times describes Valkyrie III in an article, 1895, entitled 'A Marvel In Light Airs'.
 The article covered the yacht's victory against the cutters Britannia and Ailsa on the fifty-mile course of the Royal Yacht Club at Hunter's Quay, Scotland, July 6th.
 It reads: "The Valkyrie carried her mighty spread of canvas well, and pointed somewhat higher than her competitors.
 She turned on her heel like a ballet dancer, quicker in stays than either the Britannia or Ailsa, which are swift in going about."